 Students must submit a Summer Financial Aid Request (found on MyEagle Portal under Student Online Forms) by May 1 to ensure processing in time for summer classes.

 Pell, FSEOG and TPEG Grant funding are the only forms of financial aid offered during summer sessions.
-FSEOG and TPEG are based on funds available and require that students be enrolled in a at least six hours.
+FSEOG and TPEG are based on funds available and require that students be enrolled in at least six hours.

 To be considered for summer Pell Grant funding, a student must:

 - Have remaining eligibility from their current academic year Student Aid Report, AND have a completed financial aid file for the current academic year on file in the financial aid office.

 - Be maintaining satisfactory academic progress (see policy for details).